hpcleuven/VscDocumentation/source/access/access_and_data_transfer.rst

    linux_client

 .. note::

-   :bdg-primary:`KU Leuven` When logging in to a KU Leuven cluster, take a look at the page on :ref:`Multi Factor Authentication<mfa_leuven>`.
+   |KUL| When logging in to a KU Leuven cluster, take a look
+   at the page on :ref:`Multi Factor Authentication<mfa_leuven>`.

 Data storage